-After the Notice of Dispute has been sent, the parties must then try to resolve the dispute between themselves, acting in “good faith“.
+After the Notice of Dispute has been given, the parties must then try to resolve the dispute between themselves, acting in “good faith” within 3 weeks.

 Under Australian common (unwritten) law, good faith requires the parties to an agreement to act reasonably and not arbitrarily or dishonestly.
 They must have regard to the legitimate interests of the other party.
 Courts have found business dealings to be not in good faith when they involve one party acting for some ulterior motive, or in a way that undermines or denies the other party the benefits of a contract.

 If the dispute is not resolved within 3 weeks of the Notice being given, you can request that a mediator be appointed to facilitate the resolution of the dispute.

 You request a mediator to facilitate your resolution by sending us an on-line Request to Appoint a Mediator (click link)

 If the parties are unable to resolve the dispute within three weeks, of the Notice of Dispute being sent, then either party can ask the Franchising Mediation Adviser to appoint a mediator.
 The mediator, who is independent and accredited (usually a practising lawyer or franchising business professional) will set the matter down for mediation to be conducted in the State or Territory in which the franchised business is based.
 (Note if the franchise agreement contains a clause requiring the mediation to take place in any other State or Territory or outside of Australia that clause is of no effect unless the franchising agreement was entered into before 1 January 2015 and contains such a clause.)